SmolPatches/my-nixos/readme.md

 # feat/secret-packages
-use agenix to install packages without people knowing what(or other nixos setups)
+use agenix to install packages without people knowing what (or other nixos setups)
 # How to Use
 - Install on NixOS
+  > ```sudo nixos-rebuild switch - -flake.--show-trace - -option eval-cache no - -impure```
+  Impure
+  Because
+  Agenix
+  uses
+  files
-> ```sudo nixos-rebuild switch --flake . --show-trace --option eval-cache no --impure``` Impure Because Agenix uses files outside in /run/agenix which is outside the scope of the nix-store
+  outside in /run/agenix which is outside the scope of the nix-store
 - Install on Non-NixOS with Home-Manaager
 > ```home-manager switch --flake flake.nix```